 Frequently Asked Questions

-The byelaws were introduced to protect fragile natural environments, ensure that visitors can camp responsibly, and minimise negative impacts on wildlife, landscapes, and the experience of other visitors and residents.
+The byelaws were introduced to protect fragile natural environments, ensure that visitors can camp responsibly, reduce antisocial behaviour and minimise negative impacts on wildlife, landscapes, and the experience of other visitors and residents.
 The intention has always been to allow camping to continue but in a managed, sustainable form, especially at popular and accessible locations.

 They apply only to designated Camping Management Zones that historically experienced the greatest pressures.
 These areas represent a small portion of the National Park’s land area.
 The majority of the Park, including upland and remote areas, remains fully open to informal wild camping under the Scottish Outdoor Access Code.